-5. At the same meeting, statements were made by the representatives of Australia, Austria, Chile and New Zealand and by the observers for the Group on Earth Observations and the University of Los Andes.
+5. At the 1st meeting, on 3 August, statements were made by the representatives of Chile, Australia, Austria and New Zealand as well as by the observers for the Group on Earth Observations and the University of Los Andes.

-6. At the 2nd meeting, statements were made by the representatives of Singapore, Australia, Canada, Austria, Italy, Brazil, Norway, the United Kingdom of Great Britain and Northern Ireland, Slovenia, Chile, Mexico, South Africa, the United States of America, Jamaica, Namibia, Burkina Faso, Tunisia and New Zealand, and by the observer for Carleton University.
+6. At the 2nd meeting, on 3 August, statements were made by the representatives of Singapore, Australia, Canada, Austria, Italy, Brazil, Norway, the United Kingdom, Slovenia, Chile, Mexico, South Africa, the United States, Jamaica, Namibia, Burkina Faso, Tunisia, New Zealand as well as by the observer for Carleton University.

-7. At the same meeting, the Director of the Statistics Division summarized the main points of the discussion.
+7. At the same meeting, the Director of the Statistics Division of the Department for